malcolm-kee/rspack-module-federation/README.md

 ### Apps (`/apps`)

 - `host/`: The main application that serves as the container for other micro-frontends
-- `micro-a/`: A micro-frontend application that can be loaded into the host application
 - `host-static/`: Similar to `host/`, but the remotes are used with `import` instead of loaded using runtime API.
+- `micro-a/` and `micro_b/`: micro-frontend application that can be loaded into the host application

 ### Packages (`/packages`)